mirego/credo_naming/README.md

 ## License

-`CredoFilenameConsistency` is © 2019 [Mirego](https://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
-See the [`LICENSE.md`](https://github.com/mirego/credo_filename_consistency/blob/master/LICENSE.md) file.
+`CredoNaming` is © 2019 [Mirego](https://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
+See the [`LICENSE.md`](https://github.com/mirego/credo_naming/blob/master/LICENSE.md) file.

-The books logo is based on [this lovely icon by Mr Balind](https://thenounproject.com/term/books/1247539), from The Noun Project.
+The tag logo is based on [this lovely icon by Vectors Point](https://thenounproject.com/term/tag/2606427), from The Noun Project.
 Used under a [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.

 ## About Mirego